American kestrel: Ecology and behavior

 American kestrels are found in a wide variety of habitats, including grasslands, meadows, deserts and other open to semi-open regions.
 They can also be found in both urban and suburban areas.
 A kestrel's habitat must include perches, open space for hunting, and cavities for nesting (whether natural or man-made).
 The American kestrel is able to live in very diverse conditions, ranging from above the Arctic Circle, to the tropics of Central America, to elevations of over 4500 m in the Andes Mountains.
 The bird is distributed from northern Canada and Alaska to the southernmost tip of South America, Tierra del Fuego.
 It is the only kestrel found in the Americas, though as mentioned above this classification is genetically inaccurate.
 It has occurred as a vagrant in the UK, Denmark, Malta and the Azores.

 American kestrels in Canada and the northern United States typically migrate south in the winter, some of them converging with resident kestrels of smaller size in Mexico, sometimes going as far as Central America and the Caribbean.
 Birds that breed south of about 35° north latitude are usually year-round residents.
 Migration also depends on local weather conditions.
 American Kestrels breeding at lower latitudes – below 48ºN to be precise – arrive earlier after warmer springs, whereas birds from higher latitudes return to their breeding grounds at the same time each year.
 These patterns suggest that short-distance migrants are better able to cope with climate change.
 Wintering kestrels' choice of habitat varies by sex.
 Females are found in open areas more often than males during the non-breeding season.
 A common explanation for this behavior is that the larger females who are bigger than the males arrive at the preferred habitat first and exclude males from their territory.

 The American kestrel is not long-lived, with a lifespan of <5 years for wild birds.
 The oldest banded wild bird was 11 years and 7 months, while captive kestrels can live up to 14–17 years.
 In a study, humans accounted for 43.2% of 1,355 reported deaths, which included direct killing and roadkills, while predation (including by larger birds of prey) accounted for 2.8%.
 This statistic is likely biased, however, as reported deaths are usually found near or in areas populated by humans.

+In Florida, American kestrels may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.